berniemackie97/OpenConquerClient/README.md

 CI builds and tests on Linux, Windows, and macOS.
 The Linux quality job also checks formatting, content integrity, independent publishes, authenticated release composition, launcher isolation, and managed-product staging.
-Windows and macOS additionally execute the real OpenGL rendering conformance boundary against the native desktop driver.
-CI does not replace platform packaging, production signing, or notarization.
+Real OpenGL rendering conformance is executed separately on supported desktop hardware against the native driver.
+CI does not replace native-driver conformance, platform packaging, production signing, or notarization.

 ## Run